Photo: Jonathan Cole

 No. We welcome marshals from all around the world, some travel many thousands of miles to help us every year!
 Whether it’s one mile or 10,000 miles, we appreciate everyone who gives up their time to help.

 Anyone who is 16 years of age or older and who is reasonably physically fit can marshal (16yrs to 18yrs with parental consent).
+Parents will need to sign a consent form for each race event when packs are collected.

 No. Whilst we’d love you to volunteer for every session, we know this isn’t always possible.

-Many people do volunteer for the whole fortnight, many other marshals join us for the evening practice sessions in the first week, fitting their volunteering around their working day, and others help out over the weekends and Bank Holiday Monday.
+Many people volunteer for the whole fortnight, many other marshals join us for the evening practice sessions in the first week, fitting their volunteering around their working day, and others help out over the weekends and Bank Holiday Monday.

 We are always keen to ensure we have lots of marshals available for each session, so the more you can do, the better - we strongly encourage all new marshals to commit to at least three sessions to assist with their initial training.